 I honestly find it difficult to believe that Stewart wasn't on any of their shows between those dates, but I guess it's possible.

-I can definitely see Alex getting worried about the Fed accusations rubbing off on him and throwing his friend of 13 years off to the side.
+I can definitely see Alex getting worried about the Fed accusations of rubbing off on him and throwing his friend of 13 years off to the side.

-It's possible, but that's wild!
+It's possible, but that's wild.

 Not only are there no results from Alex's own show, but there are no results from Harrison's show, who went out of his way to debunk revolver articles to prove Stewart's innocence.